esciencecenter-digital-skills/lesson-FAIR-software/_episodes/04-citation.md

 However, citing software is inherently more difficult than citing a paper.
 To an outsider especially, even seemingly trivial things such as identifying who should be recognized as an author can be difficult.
-It is therefore convenient when software developers themselves provide the information necessary to enable citation.
+It is therefore convenient when software developers themselves provide the information necessary to cite.

 ## A citation file